-Why Do I Feel Dizzy When I Get Off The Treadmill?
+5 Reasons You Feel Dizzy When You Get Off The Treadmill

 By Simon Gould

 Exercising on a treadmill is not the most natural thing to do where the floor moves and you don't go anywhere.
 This can be quite disorienting at first and it is something you will get used to after you train for a longer period.
-You may even feel dizzy when you get off the treadmill and there could be a few reasons for this.
+You may even feel dizzy when you get off the treadmill.
+Here are 5 reasons why this could be happening.

 Whether you're walking or running you may feel dizzy if you stop abruptly.
 One minute you're walking on an incline and exerting yourself and then you suddenly stop.
 The same can be said of running.
 This is where the disorientation could occur and why a cool down is always recommended especially if you've been on the treadmill for a long time.